trawick/emptyhammock-time/README.md

 ### `parse_repeat_phrase()`

-This function parses a text string describing occurrences of an event that repeats on some or all of a specific day of the week, such as 2nd Fridays or 1st and 3rd Mondays.
+This function parses a text string describing occurrences of an event that repeats on some or all of a specific day of the week, such as *2nd Fridays* or *1st and 3rd Mondays* or *Every other Tuesday*.

 Example: